 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest gas production data from all (7055) horizontal wells in Pennsylvania since 2010, through October.
-Ohio data through September is included, though by default deselected (use the “basin” selection to include it).
+This interactive presentation contains the latest gas (and a little oil) production data from all 8,063 horizontal wells in Pennsylvania since 2010, through October 2017.

-This “Ultimate recovery” overview shows the relationship between gas production rates, and cumulative gas production, for all the wells that started production in a specific quarter.
+This “Ultimate Return” overview shows the relationship between gas production rates, and cumulative gas production, averaged for all horizontal wells that started production in a certain year.